pevey/sveltekit-superfetch/README.md

 ## Usage

-Usage is identical to the basic fetch in Sveltekit, with the exception of two additional configuation options.
+Usage is identical to the basic fetch in Sveltekit, with the exception of two additional configuration options.
 The options are not required, and will default to a timeout of 8 seconds with no retries if no values for the options are specified.

 ```js